Skip to main content

 The Americans with Disabilities Act and Wellness Programs

 The ADA’s application to wellness programs hinges on whether the program involves a “disability-related inquiry” or a “medical examination.”
-A (HRA) that asks questions about an individual’s physical or mental health conditions would be considered a disability-related inquiry.
+A health risk assessment (HRA) that asks questions about an individual’s physical or mental health conditions would be considered a disability-related inquiry.
 A biometric screening that measures blood pressure, cholesterol, glucose levels, or body mass index is a medical examination.
 If a wellness program includes either of these components, it must comply with the ADA’s voluntariness requirements.

 The EEOC has established several criteria for a wellness program to be considered voluntary under the ADA: